raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | 5 | 7 | 150 ft.
 Range; 3d10 dmg |
 | +1 | +1 | Continue progression |

 Driving Sleet (Duration: 1 Round/Intensity): This variant of the spell creates a driving sleet that whips through a path-like area 60 feet wide, and 120 feet long, blinding those affected.
 The actual path may be designated by the magic-user when the spell is cast.
-In addition, the ground in the affected area ices over, slowing the Movement Rate by 50%, and grounding fliers that fail a Formidable Fly skill roll.
+In addition, the ground in the affected area ices over, slowing the Movimento Rate by 50%, and grounding fliers that fail a Formidable Fly skill roll.
 Those on the ground must succeed at an Atletismo roll every Round to resist falling prone, with the roll being two grades harder if moving faster than a walk.
 A character possesCanto Acrobatics may substitute that skill if desired.
 The ice will melt after the spell's Duration expires at a rate determined by the Games Master, dependent upon the ambient temperature; however, even in warm weather it will last a minimum of 10 minutes.
 Small fires, such as campfires and torches, are automatically extinguished.
 This spell will negate the effects of the spell Heat Metal.

 ---
 #### Identify